Want to groom your dog yourself?

 And you won’t believe how easy it is to make one yourself!

-In this post, I will highlight some of the internet’s best DIY grooming table projects that you can make in hours!
+In this post, I will highlight some of our favorite DIY dog grooming table projects that you can make in hours!

 1. Elegant Folding Grooming Table